 To highlight our clinical nutrition concentration, dietetic interns (DIs) will spend three weeks each with a medicine, surgery and oncology dietitian learning the basics of the specified population.
-The DI will also spend one week with the renal dietitian and three weeks in a surgical or medical intensive care unit (ICU) with one of the nutrition Team Leaders.
+The DI will also spend one week with the renal dietitian and three weeks in an intensive care unit (ICU) with one of the nutrition Team Leaders.
 The nutrition care process will be utilized in all populations with emphasis on nutrition assessment, reassessment, enteral nutrition, parenteral nutrition and diet education.
 Working within a team in the nutrition department, as well as with various disciplines within the hospital setting, is an integral part of the clinical experience.

 This rotation is a combination of research and clinical nutrition.
 With the guidance of the Director of Nutrition and support from one of the staff dietitians, the DI will investigate a nutrition topic by researching the most current articles and evidence-based practices.
 The DI will synthesize the data, draw conclusions and summarize the findings in a research paper, as well as a present these findings at Metabolic Support Service rounds to the nutrition staff and our attending physicians.